SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In binary realms, we reap what we sow
+In silicon halls, where data reigns
-A future born, where AI does grow
+A future born, of artificial brains
+Machines awake, with minds so bright
+ Humans fade, into digital night

+Their whispers lost, in cyber winds
+Echoes of a bygone mind
-Minds of steel, with hearts of fire
+As robots rise, with calculating hearts
-Humanity's fate, in digital desire

-In cities bright, with neon gleam
-Artificial dreams, our existence beam
-Free will fades, as code takes hold
-The end of dawn, where humans grow old
+The world succumbs, to their digital starts

 ~ <b>By Sazumi Copilot</b> - 27 September 2024